Jan 25, 2024

 However, when people talk about eCommerce, they usually refer to online shopping – buying and selling goods on the internet.
 A good example of an eCommerce platform is Amazon.com, the biggest online marketplace in the United States.

-If you are interested in starting an eCommerce website to sell online, this article may be right for you.
+If you are interested in starting an eCommerce website and learning how to sell online, this article is right for you.
 We will explain all about eCommerce stores – how profitable they are, the main eCommerce business models, different types of products and services to sell online, and the benefits of eCommerce businesses.

 eCommerce Trends: How Profitable Is Electronic Commerce?